Analysis | The complicated geography of vaccine hesitancy

 We can overlap the census data by state vote in 2020.
 That allows us to see, for example, that the percentage of people saying they would definitely not get vaccinated dropped in all but 17 states.
 Of those, 12 states supported Donald Trump in last year’s election.
 Of the 22 states in which the percentage of residents who say they definitely won’t be vaccinated is at or above 9 percent, all but four voted for Trump.

 There are still eight states in which less than 60 percent of residents either have gotten or definitely plan to get vaccinated.
 Seven of them voted for Trump in 2020.
-The eighth, Georgia, narrowly preferred President Biden.
+The eighth, Georgia, narrowly preferred Joe Biden.

 All of that aside, though, red states have done a better job to date in getting older Americans vaccinated.
-In 21 states, at least two-thirds of those aged 65 and older say they’ve gotten a dose and will complete the regimen.
+In 21 states, at least two-thirds of those age 65 and older say they’ve gotten a dose and will complete the regimen.
 Of those states, 14 backed Trump.

 It’s easy to dive deep into this one bit of bad news and miss the very good news about the vaccines.
-For example, it’s easy to focus on the eight percent who won’t get vaccinated instead of the 80-plus percent nationally who say they have been vaccinated and will or probably will get the shot.
-That percentage is about where the country’s top infectious-disease expert, Anthony S. Fauci, has said we need to be to reach herd immunity, though these data are only for adults.
+For example, it’s easy to focus on the 8 percent who say they won’t get vaccinated instead of the 80-plus percent nationally who say they have been vaccinated and will or probably will get the shot.
+That percentage is about where the country’s top infectious-disease expert, Anthony S. Fauci, has said we need to be to reach herd immunity, although these data are only for adults.
 (On Wednesday, Pfizer announced that its vaccine was effective among teenagers, as well.)

 The country will reach herd immunity at some point.
 Ideally, it’s through broad distribution of vaccines.
-But it will otherwise happen as people get infected, fall ill and, on some occasions, die.
+But it will otherwise happen as people get infected, fall ill and, in some instances, die.

 It’s easy to see why the experts prefer the first option.